FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-29-authentication-in-angular-with-ngrx-and-aspnetcore.md

 ## Creating the auth state and reducer

 Before we can define the reducer we have to define the state which holds the properties for authentication we need in our app.
-To keep it simple we start with a `isLoggedIn` property and a property holding the userProfile `profile`.
+To keep it easy we start with a `isLoggedIn` property and a property holding the userProfile `profile`.
 The name of the feature is called `auth` and so is the property on the state object of our app.
 We will expose this as a variable here as well.

 ```ts
 export const authFeatureName = 'auth';